talwrii/ffmpeg-cookbook/README.md

 <a name="expressions-topic"> </a>
 # Expressions
 Some filters support [programmatic expression(doc)](https://ffmpeg.org/ffmpeg-utils.html#toc-Expression-Evaluation) in some of their parameters.
-Filters tend to decide for themselves how they handle expressions, for example [drawtext (examples) has a different expression language](#drawtext) using a different syntax, but most of the time if a filter's parameter use expressions it is using this language - but with a different set of variables ([ex1](#variables-1), [ex2](#variables-2)).
+Filters tend to decide for themselves how they handle expressions, for example [drawtext has a different expression language (example)](#drawtext) using a different syntax, but most of the time if a filter's parameter use expressions it is using this language - but with a different set of variables ([ex1](#variables-1), [ex2](#variables-2)).

 You can see the documentation for the shared parts of the expression language (such as functions) with [`man ffmpeg-utils`](#man-pages)